garyjob/Setup-Wiki/aws_elastic_search.md

 # AWS elastic search
-This details how to connect to elastic search
+This details how to connect to your AWS elastic search cluster.
+Its security settings prevents access to via other than via VPC

 In your file ~/.ssh/config add the following
 ```